Solar-Twerk/Solar-Twerk/README.md

 # Contribute

-There are lots of ways to contribute to Solar Twerk:
+There are lots of ways to contribute to Solar Twerk/Tweaks:

 - Fork the repository and make your own modifications, then open a [Pull request](https://github.com/Solar-Tweaks/Solar-Tweaks/pulls).
 - If you encounter any glitches or bugs, submit them in [Issues page](https://github.com/Solar-Tweaks/Solar-Tweaks/issues).